razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

  f
 (1 row)
 ```
 By applying this concept to our search SQL query, we can sort the results a bit better.

-Since there is no easy to extend functionality on the `pg_search` gem we had to monkey patch the necessary modules in an initializer.
-Monkey patching, allowed us to get changes out quicker and get feedback sooner.
-I added a class method `.with_pg_search_ordering`.
-When called, produced the extra SQL similar to this:
+Since there is no easy-to-extend functionality on the `pg_search` gem, we had to monkey patch the necessary modules in an initializer.
+Monkey patching allowed us to get changes out quicker and get feedback sooner.
+To monkey patch, I added a class method `.with_pg_search_ordering`.
+When called, XXX produced the extra SQL similar to this: [Author: TODO: Fill in "xxx" - what produced the extra SQL?]
 ```
 SELECT